haileytapia/portfolio/DiscordUserGuide.md

 * Chat window
 * Members list

-Friends, DMs, and servers are described in separate sections below.
+More information about DMs and servers are provided in separate sections below.

-## Friends

-### Add a friend

 ## Direct messages